#treatment - Foot & Ankle

 We would have also prescribed heparin injections which you would need to continue taking everyday.

-Your first post op appointment with Mr Abbasian or Mr Amin will be at around 2 weeks.
+Your first post op appointment with Mr Abbasian will be at around 2 weeks.
 The backslab plaster is removed.
 At this point you may be given a walking boot.

 Occasionally if there is concern about the tendon healing and repair strength you may be kept in a full plaster for longer.